State of Sociotype 2025

 Personality, Traits, Adaptations, Changes, Bimodality

 Personality traits are not neatly divided into separate groups; instead, they exist along a continuum.
 All personality traits are best understood as spectra, typically distributed in a bell curve.
-If binary categories was how personality really worked, then you would expect to see is the scores from those questionnaires distributed bimodally.
-Means that you would see a bunch of people score at high, and a bunch of people score at low, and very few people who score in the middle.
+If binary categories was how personality really worked, then you would expect to see the scores from those questionnaires distributed bimodally.
+It means that you would see a bunch of people score at high, and a bunch of people score at low, and very few people who score in the middle.
 But In reality it's in a way the opposite.
 Most people cluster near the average, with relatively few at the extremes.
 And if you one of those who score near the average in these binary systems, your results will be permanently unstable - it can't account for your ambiversion and forced to put you into either A or B category, creating artificial distinctions.
 A modern scientifically valid approach is to measure personality traits on a continuous scale, providing scores that reflect a range from one end of the spectrum to the other.

 This means that on average, across large spans of time, there have been environments that match every single position on that distribution, with most of the environments matching the center, because otherwise we wouldn't have evolved that way.
 So sometimes being really Introverted is going to work well for you, in a minority of environments, a minority of niches, and sometimes it's just going to be a catastrophe.